vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 ## Finding the optimal combination of Taxa

 Run the following function that finds the most frequently occurring combinations of Taxa:
+Copy this code chunk below and run it.

 ```{}
 require("iRF")